miryamduker/search-engine/README.md

 A scalable web crawler that systematically explores all pages of a given website using the BFS algorithm and indexes them into Elasticsearch, enabling fast and efficient search capabilities.

+## Demo
+👀🚀 Watch the demo video to see the project in action:  [Demo Video](https://youtu.be/xeyb3NQMLMU)

 ## **Tech Stack**
 - **Java & Spring Boot** – Backend development.
 - **Kafka** – Manages distributed crawling.